GLOBAL MARKETS-China rate cut, ECB stimulus hopes boost world markets

 * Shares soar on China rate cut, Draghi stimulus hopes

-* Euro tumbles on Draghi; Brent briefly above $80 a barrel (Adds midday New York prices, Treasury prices)
+* Euro tumbles on Draghi; Brent back above $80 a barrel (Adds Wall Street open, latest prices and changes byline and dateline; previous LONDON)

 By Michael Connor